Skip to content

 Video

-Video Engaged Views: The number of times the video ad was viewed to completion or
+Video Engaged Views: The number of times the video ad was viewed to completion or for 30 seconds, whichever happens first.

-Video Expands: The average time, in seconds, that an ad is viewed in an expanded state,
+Video Expands: The average time, in seconds, that an ad is viewed in an expanded state, per impression.
+Formula: Total expansion time / Total impressions.

 Video Starts: The number of times that a video is started.